CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche — specifically about the Agent Skills Open Standard (agentskills.io) for cross-agent portable skill authoring.
-Very unlikely to conflict with other skills given the specific standard name and the enumerated compatible agents.
+Very unlikely to conflict with other skills given its specific domain and explicit mention of the standard name and URL.

 3 / 3